-Many people love these high energy hunting dogs.
-But people curious to know if Vizslas get along with cats.
+Many people love these high-energy hunting dogs.
+But people are curious to know if Vizslas get along with cats.
 So I decided to write an awesome article just for you.

 Do vizslas get along with cats?
 Since Vizslas are talented hunting dogs with intensive prey drive, The common perception is that Vizslas cannot get along with cats.
 But with proper training, close supervision, introduction, and with some proven tactics, Vizslas can often get along with cats.

 If you want to own these two creatures at once, be mindful that Vizslas tend to chase anything that moves.
 So you have to consider loads of things in order to leave them together.

 Table of Contents